showSidebars ==

 Authored Books

-1. Kong, L (2023) Singapore Hawker Centres: People, Pllaces, Food, 2nd edition, Singapore: National Environment Agency and National Heritage Board.
+2. Kong, L. (2023) Singapore Hawker Centres: People, Places, Food, 2nd edition, Singapore: National Environment Agency and National Heritage Board.
+240pp.

 Edited Books